Unpaid Wages Attorneys Beverly Hills & Los Angeles, CA

 - Unpaid wages: Within the time required by law, employers must pay employees all their earned wages, including promised commissions and bonuses.
 Employers cannot promise one wage and later decide to pay a lesser wage for hours that an employee has already worked, even if the employer is not satisfied with the employee’s performance.

 - Minimum wage: Employees must be paid minimum wage for each hour worked.
 The California minimum wage is currently $10.50 per hour.
-The state and local minimum wage typically increases every year.
+The state and local minimum wage typically increase every year.
 Covered employers must raise wages when a new minimum wage goes into effect.

 - Overtime pay: Employers must pay employees who are not exempt from the applicable wage and hour laws time-and-a-half for working more than 8 hours in a day or 40 hours in a week.

-- Commissions: Employees who are paid on commission must be provided a written contract which sets forth the method by which the commission shall be computed and paid and must be paid in accordance with the terms of the commission agreement.
+- Commissions: Employees who are paid on commission must be provided a written contract that sets forth the method by which the commission shall be computed and paid and must be paid in accordance with the terms of the commission agreement.

 - Breaks: Non-exempt employees working more than 5 hours in a day usually must be given a 30-minute unpaid meal break by their employers.
 Also, for every 4 hours of work, non-exempt employees must usually be given a paid 10-minute break.
 Employees who are not provided with meal and rest breaks are entitled to be compensated.